 What is Virtualisation

-Virtualisation is a proven software technology that makes it possible to run multiple operating systems and applications on the same server, at the same time.
-It has transformed the IT landscape and has fundamentally changing the way that people utilise technology.
+Virtualisation is a proven software technology that makes it possible to run multiple operating systems and applications on the same server at the same time.
+It’s transforming the IT landscape and fundamentally changing the way that people utilize technology.

 Benefits of Virtualisation

-- Increase your IT productivity, efficiency, agility and responsiveness.
+- Increase IT productivity, efficiency, agility and responsiveness.

 - Speed and simplify application and resource provisioning.

 VMware’s industry-leading platform supports all levels of virtualisation, from desktop and server virtualisation to a full-fledged Software-Defined Data Center.